California Newborn Screening Program

 - Neonates who received intrauterine transfusion(s) should have both a newborn screen and Hb DNA testing on a whole blood specimen sent to the Hemoglobin Reference Laboratory.
 Contact the Area Service Center coordinator for collection and mailing information.
 The newborn's physician will need to monitor the child for signs of galactosemia.

-- If no adequate specimen was obtained prior to transfusion, collect one sometime between 24 hours post-transfusion and the sixth day of life for immediate PKU and hypothyroidism results.
+- If no adequate specimen was obtained prior to transfusion, collect one sometime between 24 hours post-transfusion and the fourth day of life for other newborn screening conditions.
 Contact the Area Service Center coordinator for instructions on collection of a liquid blood specimen for hemoglobin DNA testing to be done at the hemoglobin reference laboratory as soon as the baby is stable.
 The baby's physician will need to monitor the child for signs of galactosemia.

 - Alternatively, the cord blood specimen, if available, could be submitted as the pre-transfusion specimen for galactosemia and hemoglobin pattern.
-A heelstick specimen, which should be collected at least 24 hours after the transfusion, will provide results for PKU and hypothyroidism screening.
+A heelstick specimen, which should be collected at least 24 hours after the transfusion, will provide results for other newborn screening conditions.
 Together, these two specimens represent a complete screen without needing to wait for three months.

 The cord blood must be nonhemolyzed and free of clots, and is spotted on an NBS I-form.
 The test request form should indicate "cord blood."
 The specimen collection time is the same as the time of birth.
 This situation, i.e., providing a pre-transfusion specimen, is the only circumstance in which the use of cord blood is acceptable.

 Hospital well-baby nursery and NICU protocols must, at a minimum, reflect current NBS Program regulations.
-It is strongly recommended that they also reflect the Program guidelines.
 For assistance in developing or modifying procedures to meet State regulations and recommendations, contact the Area Service Center Newborn Screening Coordinator in your area.